 Selected topics and themes in American military history.
-This course is co-listed with HIST 4316.
 Not eligible for credit if student has received credit for HIST 4316.

 HIST 5317 - The Jazz Age and the Great Depression (3)

 The social, cultural and political trends of the Jazz Age, the social and economic impact of the Great Depression, and the advent of the New Deal.
 This course is co-listed with HIST 4317.